Top 10 Greek Mythology Stories

 Pandora was not genuinely evil, no. But she was curious and defiant, or that's how the official story told by Hesiod in his Theogony goes:

-In symbolic language, the earthen jar is a substitute for uterus.
+In symbolic language, the earthen jar may often represent the female uterus.

-This also points to an interpretation of Pandora as a symbol of fecundity and life.
+This also points to an interpretation of Pandora as a symbol of fecundity, prosperity, and life.
 According to this interpretation, we could consider that her name, All-Gifted, actually refers to the gifts she brings men, and not to the gifts that gods bestowed on her.

-Heracles is the Greek name of this hero and it literally means "the glory of Hera."
-The myth goes that Hera, godly wife of Zeus, was extremely jealous of her consort's affair which led to the birth of Herakles, and avenged herself by making life miserable for the demi-god.
+Heracles literally means "the glory of Hera."
+The myth goes that Hera, godly wife of Zeus, was extremely jealous of her consort's affair with Queen Alcmene of Thebes, mother of Herakles, and avenged herself by making life miserable for the demi-god.

 There are plenty of myths about Heracles.
 To begin with, he was conceived by Alcmene, queen of Thebes, while her husband was away on an expedition.
 That did not make her exactly an adulteress though, because Zeus disguised himself as king Amphitryon and impregnated her.
 Amphitryon arrived later that night and fecundated his wife with Heracles' twin brother, Iphicles.